Prework and Notes

 Just as a SolarBot increases the efficiency of its associated solar panel, a well-designed dashboard increases the usefulness of reports.
 Sita has asked you for a single dashboard that tracks the impact of the SolarBot acquisition on Ursa Major.
 Name the dashboard SolarBot Impact Dashboard and save it in a new folder called SolarBot Dashboards.
 Make the folder viewable by all internal users and make Report and Dashboard Administrators managers of the folder.
 Include these components in the dashboard.
 Only use the reports the Ursa Major team already requested for these components.

 The first component, SolarBot Pipeline by Stage, uses the opportunity report you created to show the leadership team the value of SolarBots to opportunities.
 Show the sum of expected revenue then the adjusted expected revenue as side-by-side vertical bars for each stage.
-Display as units of thousands and arrange Stage with Qualification at the beginning and Closed Won at the end.
+Display as units of thousands and arrange Stage with Prospecting at the beginning and Closed Won at the end.
 Position this 4X9 component in the upper left of the dashboard (X coordinate: 0, Y coordinate: 0).
 Tip: You may want to adjust the placement of the chart legend in order for the data to display neatly.

 The second component, Case Drivers and SolarBot Ownership, gives a view of how cases are distributed if customers have zero, some, or several SolarBots, respectively.
 This component will be tall—5X9—so choose a display type that takes advantage of this height and shows what percentage each case reason represents of the total for the category.
 Place this component in the upper right of the dashboard (X coordinate: 7, Y coordinate: 0).